WellthCare

 A smarter structure is a stepped approach that matches intensity to need:

-This isn’t about denying care-it’s about building a pathway that closes the episode efficiently.
-Without that structure, pediatric telehealth becomes additive utilization: a video visit that still leads to urgent care, and then a PCP follow-up anyway.
+This isn’t about denying care—it’s about building a pathway that closes the episode efficiently.
+Without that structure, pediatric telehealth adds a visit instead of replacing one.

 Network strategy: “first available” is not a pediatric model